whatevery1says/jupyter-notebooks/collection-manager/README.md

 **Notes:**

 - Only `collection`, `RawData`, and `ProcessedData` manifests are validated against the schema before they are inserted in the database.
 Updates are not yet validated.
-- There probably needs to be a notebook that allows the user to insert or update a Data Node manifest without importing data.
-These could be added to the API, but the filename `import_collection_data` would probably have to be changed to something more general.